Marley-C-Robinson-99/Classification-Project/README.md

 ## Plan:
 - [x] Create repo on github to save all files related to the project.
-- [] Create README.md with [x]goals, [x]initial hypotheses, [x]data dictionary, []executive summary, and [x]outline plans for the project.
+- [x] Create README.md with [x]goals, [x]initial hypotheses, [x]data dictionary, and [x]outline plans for the project.
 - [x] Acqiure telco data using acquire.py file drawing directly from Codeups `telco_churn` database with SQL queries.
 Create functions for use in conjunction with prepare.py.
 Document each function.
 - [x] Clean, tidy, and encode data in such a way that it is usable in a machine learning algorithm.
 Includes dropping unneccesary columns, creating dummies where needed and changing string values to numeric values.
 Document each function.
 - [x] Create hypotheses based on preliminary statistical tests
 - [x] Test hypotheses with tests such as t-test, chi-squared among others to determine the viability of said hypotheses by comparing p-values to alpha.
-- [] Establish a baseline accuracy.
+- [x] Establish a baseline accuracy.
-- [] Train three different classification models from kNN, random forrest, decision trees, and regression models, testing a variety of parameters and features, both engineered and pre-existing.
+- [x] Train three different classification models from kNN, random forrest, and decision trees, testing a variety of parameters and features, both engineered and pre-existing.
-- [] Compute accuracy of models on in-sample and out-of-sample datasets using a variety of equations and functions.
+- [x] Compute accuracy of models on in-sample and out-of-sample datasets using a variety of equations and functions.
-- [] Once a single, best preforming model has been chosen, evaluate the preformance of the model on the test dataset.
+- [x] Once a single, best preforming model has been chosen, evaluate the preformance of the model on the test dataset.
-- [] Create csv file with the .
+- [x] Create csv file with predictions, customer_id and
-- [] Document conclusions, takeaways, and next steps in the Final Report Notebook.
+- [x] Document conclusions, takeaways, and next steps in the Final Report Notebook.